ZenRay/Python4Fun/README.md

 ## 4. [loggerConfig](./loggerConfig)

 Use configuration file to setup logger.
-There are some default FORMATTERS and HANDLERS configuration file that parse the `conf` file with [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) .
+There are some default FORMATTERS and HANDLERS configuration `conf` file that can be parsed with [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) .

 ### 4.1 Requirements